Measures of complexity and entanglement in fermionic many-body systems: The canonical basis or natural orbital set

-The minimum value for $\overline{S}$ is achieved only the case of a Slater determinant for $N\ge 1$ particles and for any wave-function, which is superposition of Slater determinants, $\overline{S}> \log_2 N$.
+The minimum value for $\overline{S}$ is achieved only in the case of a Slater determinant for $N > 1$ particles, and for any superposition of Slater determinants, $\overline{S}> \log_2 N$.

-Both entropies $S$ and $\overline{S}$ obviously characterize the level of complexity of the many-body wave-function: the extent to which as a result of the particle interactions the single-particle strength is spread over the entire spectrum.
+Both entropies $S$ and $\overline{S}$ obviously characterize the level of complexity of the many-body wave-function: the extent to which particle interactions spread the single-particle strength over the entire spectrum.
 It is important to notice that both entropies can attain their minimum values for states, which as a rule do not correspond to a minimum total energy.
 Basically both of these entropies characterize, in slightly different manners, the degree of the entanglement of the many-body system and henceforth we will use only the Boltzmann entropy $S$ from this point onwards.

-Since the main applications of the use of the Boltzmann entropy here will be for fermionic superfluid systems we will review the Bogoliubov-Valatin formalism and the canonical wave-functions in this case, which, however, have properties of general interest.
-As Klich~\cite{Klich:2006} has shown the same formalism can be used to characterize the entanglement entropy of any non-interacting system partitioned into two complementary parts.
-At the same time the reader should be aware that the definition of the entanglement entropy is not unique, as there are many different way to partition a system into two subsystems and we refer the reader to reviews where these differences have been discussed in rather great detail~\cite{Amico:2008,Eisert:2010,Horodecki:2009,Haque:2009}.